denilsonsa/ets2-stuff/README.md

 One version uses [Leaflet](http://leafletjs.com/), another uses [OpenLayers](http://openlayers.org/).
 Both versions implement a custom projection (i.e. custom coordinates).
 Sometimes the result is a bit buggy.

+The map images are loaded from `funbit-map-medium-dark-final/`.
+[The tiles were generated](https://github.com/mkoch227/ets2-mobile-route-advisor/issues/2#issuecomment-129958811) using `vips` tool, and then losslessly compressed using `zopflipng`.
+Read the description of `slice_and_resize.sh` (in this README file) for details.

 ### `slice_and_resize.sh`

 Converts one huge image into several small tiles, for use in a pan-and-zoom map-style interface.